qubic/wallet-app-dapp/README.md

 |--|--|--|
 |signedMessage| String | The signed message |

 On error a standard `JsonRpcError` is received.
-Its the `errorMessage` and `errorCode` properties for details
+See `JSON-RPC errors` section for more details.

 ### sendAsset